The History of Granny’s Quick Lemon Curd

 It is best made in small batches as per this recipe as it will only keep for 2 – 3 weeks and should be stored in the fridge.
 But I seriously doubt it will last that long before being eaten!

-- Sugar – I use caster but if you don’t have any granulated sugar is fine.
+- Sugar – I use caster sugar as it’s finer and melts quicker but if you don’t have any you can use granulated sugar.

-- Butter – I use unsalted but have noticed other recipes use salted, so again if you only have that then I’m sure that would be fine.
+- Cold butter – I use unsalted butter but have noticed other recipes use salted, so again if you only have that then I’m sure that would be fine.

-- Lemons – try to use unwaxed lemons.
-If you don’t have any then make sure to wash the wax off as you need the juice and zest.
+- Fresh lemons – try to use unwaxed lemons.
+If you don’t have any, wash the wax off as you need the fresh lemon zest and juice.
+Do not use bottled lemon juice which is full of preservatives.

 - Gather together the ingredients: caster sugar, butter, eggs and lemons.

-- Add the sugar, butter, lemon juice and zest to a pan.
+- Add the sugar, butter, lemon juice, and zest to a small saucepan.

 - Heat on low to dissolve the sugar and melt the butter.

-- Increase the heat to medium and whisk in the beaten egg until it starts to boil.
+- Increase the heat to medium and whisk in the beaten egg until the mixture starts to boil.

 - Keep whisking for a minute as the mixture boils.

-- It will coat the back of a wooden spoon once ready.
+- It will coat the back of a spoon once ready.

 - Pot up into hot sterilised jars.